Clay & Glazes

 Clay is suitable for hand building.
 It is usually brown, grey or white and is soft to touch.
 There are three main ways to create something from clay, including pinch, coil, and slab techniques.

 We stock a range of paints and glazes for use within our workshops, or you can choose to bring your own along.
-Our studio has the highest quality underglazes and paints from Mayco & Duncan in the USA and all are food friendly, non toxic.
+Our studio has the highest quality underglazes and paints from Mayco & Duncan in the USA and are food friendly, non toxic.

 Japanese Transfer Papers